ome/omero-documentation/omero/sysadmins/dropbox.rst

 -   The filesystem which OMERO.dropbox watches must be local to the given operating system.
 Watching a network-attached share (NAS) is strictly
     ***not*** supported.

-.. note:: It is likely, but not guaranteed, that DropBox will run on later
-    versions of Windows, however only tested versions are supported by default.

-    Setting the property :property:`omero.fs.platformCheck` to ``False``
-    in :file:`etc/grid/templates.xml`

-    or using :program:`omero config set`

-    and restarting the server will allow DropBox to be started on an untested version of Windows.
-If you do successfully run DropBox on an as yet untested version of Windows please do let us know via the :community:`forums and mailing lists <>`.

 Using DropBox
 -------------